turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 		3. `deleteFromStorage`
 		4. `updateToDo` (should update the todo's title and urgency)
 		5. `updateTask` (should update a task's content and if it has been completed)
+2. A `todo-item.js` file that contains a `ToDoItem` class.
+We aren't giving you any requirements about what methods or properties should be on it.
-2. A `main.js` file that contains all DOM related JavaScript
+3. A `main.js` file that contains all DOM related JavaScript

 ### Data Model

 * A to-do list has an _id_, _title_, _tasks_, and _urgent_ property.
 	* The _id_ property should be a unique identifier
 	* _title_ is a string